Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

 	'cargo build --release'

-or you can download releases for Windows and linux under the releases tab.
+The program is then placed in the CWD/target/release/ directory.
+You can also download releases for Windows and linux under the releases tab.

 # Bill of Materials (dependencies)
 You can find all information about the third party components of my program(version, github etc) in the Cargo.toml file.